Upper Division Courses

 Creative Writing Major: Internship

-This section of WRIT 30390 is a 1.5 credit-hour internship course intended for students with an interest in literary magazine publication and basic web design.
+This 1.5 credit-hour course is for students with an interest in literary magazine publication and basic web design.
 Students in the course will work in every stage of the production of the semester’s print issue of eleven40seven, TCU’s undergraduate journal of the arts, and its web edition (www.1147.tcu.edu).
 Specifically, students will gain knowledge of and experience in (1) the history and purpose of the student literary magazine, (2) the selection, editing, and proofing of the semester’s submissions, (3) the journal’s print layout and the design of the issue’s web edition, and (4) the distribution and promotion of the completed issue.
 Students will also receive, as needed, practical software training.
 The course may be repeated for credit.

 Chantel L. Carlson